Review Requirements Documents

 Description Column

 You can show the Description column displaying the document section number, values of heading and text attributes, and file attachments.
-For more information, see Edit Description and Attach Files.
+See Edit Description for more information how to edit section headings or text descriptions.
+See Attach Files for more information how to attach files.

-• Show Image / Hide Image — show / hide the image in the table view.
+• Show Image / Hide Image or Show MathML / Hide MathML — show / hide the image or MathML preview in the table view.

-• View in Dialog — preview the image in the Image Preview dialog.
+• View in Dialog — preview the image or MathML in the Image Preview dialog.

 • View in External Application — preview a read-only temporary copy of the attachment file in the default application set by the operating system.